UN Chief Warns Against Regional War Over DR Congo At Africa Summit - UrduPoint

 A meeting of the AU's Peace and Security Council dedicated to the conflict ran late into the evening on Friday, with neither Kagame nor Tshisekedi attending.

-A government source told AFP that Tshisekedi would not attend the summit over the weekend either, saying: "He must closely follow the situation on the ground in DRC."
+A government source told AFP that Tshisekedi would not attend the summit over the weekend either as he had to "closely follow the situation on the ground in DRC".

-AFP journalists in Bukavu reported sporadic gunfire there on Saturday.
-Streets were deserted as residents sheltered in their homes and some overnight looting was reported.
+AFP journalists in Bukavu reported sporadic gunfire there on Saturday, with the streets deserted as residents sheltered inside after reports of overnight looting.

+Across the nearby border in Rwanda, AFP reporters in the town of Rusizi said on Saturday that the situation was calm but some gunshots could be heard.

 Tshisekedi, speaking at the Munich Security Conference on Friday, urged nations to "blacklist" Rwanda, condemning Kigali's "expansionist ambitions".